ahalota/Leaflet.draw-extension/README.md

 Tool will fire one L.Draw.CREATED event for each unique Polygon in the imported shapefile.
 Multipolygons will be one single event.

-Requires Leaflet.draw, leaflet-shapefile, and shp plugins.
+Requires [Leaflet.draw](https://github.com/Leaflet/Leaflet.draw), [leaflet-shapefile](https://github.com/calvinmetcalf/leaflet.shapefile), and [shapefile-js](https://github.com/calvinmetcalf/shapefile-js) plugins.
 Versions used when I wrote this plugin are included in this repository for convenience.
 If you put everything into a 'lib' folder in your final project you will have to copy the 'images' file into there too.
 The picture should be transparent but right now has a white background, I'll fix it some day.